-All transcript requests must be submitted through the student's Campus Connect portal.
+All transcript requests must be submitted through the student's MyRanger student portal.
 Students use their Ranger College student ID or social security number as the ID number and their birthday (MMDDYYYY) as the password.
 Requests will be honored as quickly as possible.
 During peak periods (i.e., registration, commencement) there may be a short delay.
 Transcripts should be requested a minimum of one week in advance of these events.
-Each official transcript costs \$5 which must be paid for before the transcript will be sent.
-Students who earn a Certificate of Completion or Associate's Degree are allowed to receive two free official transcripts up to two months after they earn their certificate or degree.
+Each official transcript costs \$5 which must be paid for before the transcript is sent.

+Students who earn a Certificate of Completion or associate's degree are allowed to receive two free official transcripts up to two months after they earn their certificate or degree.